 For secured loans and guaranteed loans that were extended to borrowers in a state of legal bankruptcy, including legal bankrupt or civil rehabilitation, or that are considered substantially bankrupt, respective loan receivable amounts are directly written off for an estimated uncollectable amount, which is calculated as the amount of loans, net of collateral value or the amounts expected to be recoverable under guarantees.
-The amount written off for these loans was ¥92 million for the fiscal year ended March 31, 2023.
+The amount written off for these loans was \frac{\pmathbf{4}4}{4} million as of March 31, 2025.